Kalan-Lab/lsaBGC/README.md

 ```
 setup_bigscape.py
 ```

-Additional, information pertaining to installation can be found at: [Installation Guide](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation)

 A small test case is provided here and can be run after installation by simply issuing (takes around ~7 minutes using 4 cpus/threads):

 ```